Dollarman36/simple_shell/README.md

-a gruop project for performing some basic shell commands
+Group project for performing some basic shell commands Authored by Leonard Eze and Dollars Dollars.